Is time more valuable than money?

 23. Feel More Accomplished & Self-Confident

-You would be astonished to hear that proper time management will never cost you time in the longer run, but it will provide you extra time.
+You would be astonished to hear that proper time management will never cost you time in the longer run, but it will provide you with extra time.
 This helps you unlock and unleash your true potential once you are confident about what you do.

 As you complete your projects successfully, you will experience feelings of accomplishment.
 This gives you a high that only comes from success.
-You will find more motivation to achieve greater success in the future.
+You will find more motivation to achieve tremendous success in the future.